ROCm/ROCgdb-docs/README.md

 Documentation repository for [ROCgdb](https://github.com/ROCm-Developer-Tools/ROCgdb)

+## Important files from the submodule

+The HTML files in the base GDB needs to be built.

+The `build_docs.py` script handles this.

 ## How to build documentation locally

 Run the following steps to build the base documentation site: